-The free version of Asana is as invaluable as it is imperfect.
-Among these snafus is its template feature which is only available to premium users.
+Asana is as invaluable as it is imperfect.
+Among these snafus is its template feature.
+In response we maintain our templates in a Google Doc.

-Often we'll copy and paste tasks from a bulleted list in email or a word processing document to move quickly.
-For example, our "Onboarding and training" project includes a template of common onboarding tasks.
-A team member can copy & paste this list of tasks to create subtasks that need to be completed to onboard a new hire.
+Often we’ll post templates to a project description for quick access.
+For example, our “Onboarding and training” project includes a template of common onboarding tasks.
+A team member can copy & paste this list of tasks to create subtasks that need to be completed to onboard a new hire, for example.

 Create recurring tasks

 Most businesses have tasks that repeat themselves several times during the fiscal year.
 Creating recurring tasks is a perfect way to organize this pattern.
 Examples might include

 Recurring tasks are most useful when tasks repeat infrequently.

 Ideal for our founders on the go, the Asana mobile app allows you to check in even when you’re out of the office.
 All RE:STUDIO team members use the mobile platform to ensure we are reliable and reachable